Centennial Personal Injury Lawyer

 There are many different places in the Centennial area where you can be at risk of an injury.
 When you get in your car, you can get hit by a careless driver on Colorado State Route 470.
 Even if you do not get behind the wheel yourself, you can be injured when riding on an RTD bus or train.

 Even when you try to enjoy entertainment or amusement at a Broncos game or Elitch Gardens, you rely on someone else to do their job the right way and do as anyone else will do.
 The same goes for shopping at stores like King Soopers or Walmart, or malls like the Centennial Promenade.
 You can even suffer a personal injury in your own home when you are not even going anywhere when a landlord or a neighbor has been careless.

 You have legal options if you have suffered an injury through someone else’s wrongful act.
 Varner Faddis Elite Legal LLC gets results for our clients and holds others accountable for what they have done.

 We have obtained settlements and verdicts that provided clients with

 - $1,250,000 for personal injuries

 - $750,000 for wrongful death

 - $800,000 for motor vehicle accident injuries

 - $590,000 for premises liability injuries

-Call us today to schedule your free initial consultation to learn how we can seek the maximum value of your claim.
+Reach out to a Centennial personal injury lawyer or call us today to schedule your free initial consultation to learn how we can seek the maximum value of your claim.